Home / publications / commentaries /

 Pledge 3: Reducing small boat arrivals by cracking down on smuggling networks

 Labour and the Conservatives both agree that small boat arrivals should be sharply reduced but there are major differences between their approaches.
-The previous government’s flagship policy on small boats was the Rwanda scheme, which aimed to relocate people who arrived in the UK without authorisation to the East African country.
+The previous government’s flagship policy on small boats was the Rwanda scheme , which aimed to relocate people who arrived in the UK without authorisation to the East African country.

 The Labour government cancelled the Rwanda scheme and promised to reduce crossings by tackling criminal smuggling networks.
-It established a Border Security Command to coordinate investigations and committed to increase staffing.
-A new Border Security, Asylum and Immigration Bill has been introduced, in order to give UK authorities expanded powers, such as the ability to search people and seize their belongings more easily.
-The government has also increased cooperation with Europol and other international partners, including by increasing the number of British officers stationed on the continent.
-Like the previous government, the new government has signed deals with other countries, such as security agreements with Iraq and Serbia to tackle transnational smuggling gangs.
+It established a Border Security Command to coordinate investigations, committed to increase staffing, and introduced a new Border Security, Asylum and Immigration Bill to give UK authorities expanded powers, such as the ability to search people and seize their belongings more easily.

 Figure 3